 Communities & Schools Working with AIR, Inc.

-Our supporters have spoken, and AIR has earned a spot on the 2012 Top-Rated List!
-Less than 1% of eligible nonprofits won a place on the 2012 Top-Rated List.
-Thanks to everyone who wrote accolades~
+Our supporters have spoken, and AIR has earned another top spot on this prestigious Top-Rated Nonprofit List!
+Less than 1% of eligible nonprofits won a place on the 2013 Top-Rated List.
+Thank you for your support!

 AIR’s professional technicians work simultaneously in several communities, visiting with them weekly over a five-year period.
 After five years, the group members proudly receive a “graduation certificate” for their success in sustainable farming and reforestation.
 Unlike other organizations that fail at hasty reforestation efforts, AIR has a model that works for the long term!
 In June, when we return with volunteers, those little trees will be big enough to transplant to the mountain slopes—we can’t wait!